intel-iot-devkit/intelligent-vending-machine/README.md

-# Path to Product - Intelligent Vending Machine
+# Reference Implementation: Intelligent Vending Machine
+## What it Does

 This guide demonstrates a rapid path-to-product IoT solution for retail using cloud data analytics.
 This proof of concept was created using the UP Squared* Grove* IoT Development Kit that was scaled to an industrial solution using an UP²* board, industrial sensors, Intel® System Studio, and Microsoft Azure* cloud services.
 This solution monitors the inventory, product sales, and maintenance of a vending machine.

+## How it Works
+The intelligent vending machine solution uses sensors connected to the UP Squared board, sample code, and the Intel® System Studio running on a Linux* operating system.
+The development and runtime environment is setup using Linux* and Intel® System Studio on a desktop or laptop.
+Events are monitored to see whether the intelligent vending machine was opened or closed.
+The temperature is read using the temperature sensor and events are sent based on temperature status (too high, too low or returned to normal).
+The sample code includes enabling the stepper motor, setting the speed for the motor and dispensing the product.
+The LCD display writes out to the screen when the product is being dispensed.

+## Requirements

+### Hardware

+- UP Squared* board with Grove* Pi+

+- LCD Display

+- Sensors
+   * Stepper Motor
+   * Temperature Sensor
+   * Red LED
+   * Green LED
+   * Touch Sensor
+   * Button
+   * Stepper Driver

+- HDMI* or VGA port

+- USB Keyboard

+- Ethernet Cable

+### Software

+- Ubuntu* 16.04

+- Intel® System Studio

+- Node.js

+- MongoDB*

+- Compass

-## Setup The System Hardware
+## Setup

-This section describes how to set up all the required hardware for the Intelligent Vending Machine: UP Squared\* and Grove Sensors
+This section describes how to set up all the required hardware for the Intelligent Vending Machine: UP Squared\* and Grove Sensors.

 Setting up the UP² board for this solution consists of the following steps: